top of page

 Newborn puppies must be fed on a strict schedule to ensure proper growth.
 We follow this feeding routine:

-• Week 1: Feed every 2 hours, then place puppies back in the incubator.
+• Week 1: Feed every two hours, then place puppies back in the incubator.

-• Week 2: Transition to feeding every 3 hours.
+• Week 2: Transition to feeding every three hours.

 • Week 3+: Puppies start spending more time with mom but still sleep in the incubator.

-• Every 2-3 days: Lower temperature gradually based on the puppies’ behavior.
+• Every 2-3 days: Lower the temperature gradually based on the puppies’ behavior.

-• Week 2: Turn off incubator heaters and use:
+• Week 2: Turn off the incubator heaters and use:

 Why Incubators Prevent Fading Puppy Syndrome

-Placing puppies in an incubator reduces the risk of hypothermia, dehydration, and fading puppy syndrome by providing:
+Placing puppies in an incubator reduces the risk of hypothermia, dehydration, and fading puppy syndrome.
+It provides:

-• Consistent warmth to prevent deadly body temperature drops.
+• Consistent warmth to prevent deadly drops in body temperature.

 • Stable humidity to maintain hydration.